edithatogo/mars/docs/FINAL_IMPLEMENTATION_STATUS.md

 ## 🎉 Conclusion

-pymars v1.0.0 represents a mature, production-ready implementation that:
+mars v1.0.0 represents a mature, production-ready implementation that:

 ✅ **Maintains full compatibility** with the scikit-learn ecosystem ✅ **Provides all core functionality** of the popular py-earth library